OpenWaterFoundation/owf-infomapper-poudre/README.md

     snapshots/                         Periodic saved snapshots of QGIS files, useful to freeze test data in the repository so web application developers don't need to regenerate.
                                        This is being evaluated.
+  workflow/                            Command files and scripts to download and process data into maps
+                                       and other information products, match menu organization.
 ```

 ## Development Environment ##